Manju-Saini/WeRateDogs/README.md

 In this project, we will gather data from a variety of sources and in a variety of formats, assess its quality and tidiness, then clean it using Python and its libraries.

-The tasks for this project were:
+The tasks for this project are:

 - Data wrangling, which consists of:
   - Gathering data